 Please carefully read the two (2) hour delay schedule as it is quite different than the normal daily schedule.
-When there is a two (2) hour delay, the time that a student becomes tardy is 9:20 AM.
+When there is a two (2) hour delay, the time that a student becomes tardy is 9:20-26 AM.
 Buses are coming in two hours later than normal to drop off students by 9:15 AM.
-All student drivers and those who get dropped off by parents will need to arrive in time for their first period class which begins at 9:20 AM.
+All student drivers and those who get dropped off by parents will need to arrive in time for their first period class which begins at 9:20-26 AM.
+Driving conditions and other factors will certainly be given consideration when determining tardies on days involving inclement weather.